igor-kulikov/FlightMaster/FlightRequestsService/README.md

 # FlightRequestService

-Service managing user requests for flights
+Service managing user requests for flights.

+Flexible search configuration of flight locations is allowed:
+- airport - specified airport
+- country - any airport in specified country
+- continent - any airport in specified continent.

+Search configuration of serial poll with shifting period is allowed.

 End-points:
 - GET '/' - get all flight requests